bernatguillen/APC524-ADMM-4-block/README.md

 Known issues (v0.3dev)
 =================

-* Checking the tolerance in every iteration is not only too costly but also in some way affects the solutions (I have not been able to fix it)
+* Checking the tolerance in every iteration is too costly.
 * There is no adaptative control for the parameter sigma.
-* The error starts decreasing and then increases (all of it coming from <X,S> = 0 !) after ~ 500 steps.
-It's possible that this is due to numerical error of the eigh function because it happens when n is larger than 50.
-The error never goes below 1e-2 for big enough matrices
 * There is no multiprocessor implementation of any kind.
 * Input and output is bad, for now the user has to create the list of matrices instead of giving normal conditions such as X[i][i] = 1.
 * The scripts are supposed to be created but they don't get saved, or I don't know how to run them.
 Will put them as callable modules (__main__) in the future.